jopamo/pcmanfm-qt/HACKING.md

 3. Change UI code in `src/ui/` and `pcmanfm/` to talk to `IFileOps` and the core for real mutations (copy/move/delete/rename/mkdir/permissions/config writes).
 Keep UI-only metadata and listing in Qt.
 4. Provide a Qt-only configuration (`BackendRegistry::initDefaults()` with only Qt backends) so local file management works without libfm.
 5. Keep the build Qt/POSIX-only; if trash/volume/remote helpers are needed later, add them out-of-tree.
-6. Remove libfm/libfm-qt includes, linkage, and build options.
+6. Adapt libfm/libfm-qt components to use the new backend interfaces; remove external dependencies and GLib/GIO usage while preserving valuable Qt widget implementations.

 ### 5.2 Example usage in UI code